ehlesp/smallab-k8s-pve-guide/G023 - K3s cluster setup 06 ~ Debian VM template and backup.md

 To do this conversion, browse to your Proxmox VE web console and follow the steps below.

-1. First, stop your VM by clicking on the `Shutdown` button, which should work now that the Qemu guest agent is working.
+1. First, stop your VM by clicking on the `Shutdown` button.

     ![VM's Shutdown button](images/g023/pve_vm_shutdown_button.png "VM's Shutdown button")